 When a relationship goes wrong, we usually blame the other person and identify the cause of the problem as some aspect of their personality – “John isn’t a listener, he just pushes me away”; “Susie is such a disobedient child.
 I have to shout at her all the time” (all names and circumstances in these case examples have been changed to ensure anonymity).

 John felt under pressure from Jane because she always wanted to talk about her difficulties at work.
 His attempt to get some respite seemed to Jane like she was being pushed away.

-When twelve year of Susie was asked how she knew when to obey her mother, she said that it was when her mother started to shout.
+When twelve year old Susie was asked how she knew when to obey her mother, she said that it was when her mother started to shout.